narcisolobo/javascript-january-23/04-mongodb-mongoose/w2d4-using-mongodb/README.md

 <details>
   <summary>4.
 Get all students.</summary>

-  To read all documents in the collection, pass an empty document as the query filter parameter to the `db.collection.find()` method.
+  To read all documents in the collection, use the `db.collection.find()` method.
   ```
   db.students.find()
   ```